xopxe/lua_ffs/README.md

-# Lua Fligh&Float Simulator
+# Lua Flight & Float Simulator

-Pure lua beginning od the implementation of a game-ish simulator.
+Pure Lua beginning of the implementation of a game-ish simulator.
 No good reason for it to exist.

-First it was developped as dual Lua / Luajit, later moved to only care for Lua5.3+.
+First, it was developed as dual Lua / Luajit, later moved to only care for Lua5.3+.

-It is to managa an ocean covered planet, where boats and submarines and balloons float,  planes fly, sailboats sail, and orcas attack yachts.
+It is to manage an ocean-covered planet where boats and submarines and balloons float,  planes fly, sailboats sail, and orcas attack yachts.

 It implements...